gradha/gradha.github.io/src/articles/10-nimrod-for-cross-platform-software.rst

 doing the wrapping of all the little details.
 But also because each platform has a different user interface which requires separate design.
-For instance, the iOS version of Seohtracker is split in multiple view controllers, each reigning its own screen, while the OS X version is pretty much contained in a single root view controller for the main window.
+For instance, the iOS version of Seohtracker is split in multiple view controllers, each reigning its own screen, while the OSX version is pretty much contained in a single root view controller for the main window.
 Or how about help?
 The mobile version includes little breadcrumbs of information in certain screens, while the mac version simply lets you go to the index and browse whatever your heart